ibm-cloud-docs/app-configuration/ac-release-notes.md

 ## October 2022
 {: #October-2022}

 Support for high level encryption using {{site.data.keyword.keymanagementservicefull}} (Bring Your Own Key - BYOK) and {{site.data.keyword.hscrypto}} (Keep Your Own Key - KYOK).
-For more information, see [Regions and endpoints](/docs/app-configuration?topic=app-configuration-ac-integrations).
+For more information, see [Integrations](/docs/app-configuration?topic=app-configuration-ac-integrations).

 ## September 2022
 {: #September-2022}